Ricky656/TheTechLab-game/README.md

 ## Playing the game ##

-If you would like to simply play the game, download the Builds folder to a directory of your choice and simply run 'TheTechLab.exe'.
-This build is targeted at Windowsx86_64, so please ensure you're using an approriate OS or emulated environment.
+If you would like to simply play the game, download the Builds folder to a directory of your choice and run 'TheTechLab.exe'.
+This build is targeted at Windowsx86_64, so please ensure you're using an appropriate OS or emulated environment.

 **Controls:** (also shown in-game)